 But selector switches are complicated, and bulky, and costly, and involve a gigantic amount of connecting wiring from their banks.
-If in fact we were to consider a central office serving 10,000 lines, we would have to have 10,000 1st selectors.
+If in fact we were to consider a central office using this scheme and serving 10,000 lines, we would have to have 10,000 1st selectors.
 Yet perhaps only 1000 1st selectors would be adequate to handle the amount of traffic (at the first stage of the switching network) from those 1,000 lines at "busy hour".